GedalyaKrycer/screen-it/README.md

 #### Key Features

-* To help with your evaluation and my production process — the entire project was tracked in the above Trello board.
+* To help with your evaluation and my production process — the entire project was tracked in this [Trello board](https://trello.com/b/s8Ciuzfa).
 This allows further transparency into my workflows, such as [time spent](https://trello.com/c/te2ZPyp6), [tutorials used](https://trello.com/c/ZQ6hs0bG), and much more.

 * To help simulate my typical design approach, I also rebuilt the provided design in Figma.
 (Still keeping the original layout spec.)
 This includes a small design system that has new components, color styles, and font styles.
 Doing so helped streamline the process in the long run when I had to add to the design for additional features.